Millix95/Linux/Assignment 17-ext.md

 PS1="\$ "
  ```

-Now we can see what we are oing.
+Now we can see what we are doing.
 Notice the trailing space within the double quotes.
 This provides the space between the dollar sign and the cursor when the prompt is displayed.
 ```
 $ PS1="\A \h \$ "
 ```